Classes and Objects

 Second, let’s declare all the fields of the Bird class: species, name, hobby, age, loveMusic.

-Each field is declared in the format: private data type name ;.
+Each field is declared in the format: access specifier data type name ;.

 1. We declare all 5 fields as private in the class Bird.
-This ensures these data can only be accessed within this class.
+This ensures these fields can only be accessed within this class.

 2. Let’s identify the appropriate type for each field: